abtion/guidelines/career_development/ladder.md

 #### test-driven
 -[ ]
 #### iterative
--[ ] can guide an ipm and team reflection
+-[ ] Can guide an IPM and team reflection.
 #### communication
 #### respectful teammate
 #### hard skills